AktechLabs/cirun-docs/docs/reference/fallback_runners.md

 ## Configuration

-To create fallback/retry/failsafe runners, you can provide the following parameters in the `.cirun.yml` as list:
+To create fallback/retry/failsafe runners, you can provide the following parameters in the `.cirun.yml` as list, and then we'll create a matrix of configurations to try creating a runner for:

 - `instance_type`
 - `machine_image`
 - `region`
+- `preemptible`

 Below are some examples are corresponding runners that will be tried to be created for a job one by one if the previous one failed.